 "A high quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty of the power of mathematics, and a sense of enjoyment and curiosity about the subject."
 (The National Curriculum 2014)

-Maths is an important part of learning for all children in the early years and receiving a good grounding in maths is an essential life skill.
+Maths is an important part of learning for all children in the Early Years and receiving a good grounding in maths is an essential life skill.
 Introducing maths to children from an early age helps to develop their understanding of all elements of problem solving and reasoning in a broad range of contexts.
+By the end of the Foundation Stage, children should be able to count confidently, develop a deep understanding of the numbers to 10, the relationships between them and the patterns within those numbers.

 As with all other areas of learning, the teaching and learning of mathematics in our Nursery and Reception classes takes place both indoors and outdoors through a wide range of practical and "hands on" activities.